Contents

 - Validation and Verification Bodies (VVBs)Third-party auditing organizations that are experts in their sector and used to determine if a project conforms to the rules, regulations, and standards set out by a governing body.
 A VVB must be approved by Isometric prior to conducting validation and verification.

-- VerificationA process for evaluating and confirming the net Removals for a Project, using data and information collected from the Project and assessing conformity with the criteria set forth in the Isometric Standard and the Protocol by which it is governed.
+- VerificationA process for evaluating and confirming the net Removals and Reductions for a Project, using data and information collected from the Project and assessing conformity with the criteria set forth in the Isometric Standard and the Protocol by which it is governed.
 Verification must be completed by an Isometric approved third-party (VVB).

-Modular requirements
+Appendix 1: Modular requirements

 The Modules associated with this Protocol have their own set of required parameters that need to be monitored.
 Please refer to the following Sections of the Modules to see a complete list of all requirements: